krivard/codalab-worksheets-wiki/Home.md

 with the dependencies.
 The contents of the run bundle are the files/directories which are written to the current directory by the shell command:
 <img src="https://github.com/codalab/codalab-worksheets/wiki/images/execution.png" />
-In the end, this forms a graph over bundles that captures the research process in an *immutable* way.
+In the end, the dependency graph over bundles precisely captures the research process in an *immutable* way.

-***Worksheets*** present an experimental pipeline in a comprehensible way.
+***Worksheets*** organize and present an experimental pipeline in a comprehensible way, and can be used as a lab notebook, a tutorial, or an executable paper.
 Worksheets contain references to bundles, and are written in a custom [markdown language](https://github.com/codalab/codalab-worksheets/wiki/Worksheet-Markdown).

 As an example, the figure below shows the dependency graph over four bundles, along with two worksheets,